+Name of the Department : Institute of Development Studies

+Subject : Development Studies Faculty : Faculty of Arts

+Name of the Course : Master of Development Studies (M.A.)

+Duration of the Course : 2 years- divided into 4 semesters

+Programme Outcomes

-the Department : Institute of Development Studies Subject : Development Studies Faculty : Faculty of Arts: Master of Arts in Development Studies Name of the Programme (M.A.) of the Programme : 2 years divided into 4 semesters Program me Outcomes s a multi-disciplinary program with global, nd of the programme the students will be able to of Development with an te the multi-dimensional, multi-disciplinary nature analytical understanding of the various theoretical oblems involved in current development scenario.
-Sharpen their analytic sk cills making them understand and appreciate the rrent Development Studies both at the national and sciplines and emphasis in on imparting assumes ecially in the wake of challenges the field of presents today. on current developments at the National and Programi me Specific Outcome After succ essful completion of the pro ogram, the students will be able to: С in developing regions e interdisciplinary analytical processes of change I Centi Develop a critical unders sociological anthropologi tanding of the main economic, political and cal theories of development. internationally and nation esent core policy issues of development hally, and of proposals for their practical solution wledge with case study/empirical knowledge Know about different resequentitative analysis, surv earch methodologies, including case studies,
+M.A in Development Studies is a multi-disciplinary program with global, national and local relevance.
+By the end of the programme the students will be able to

+- Understand and appreciate the multi-dimensional, multi-disciplinary nature of Development with an analytical understanding of the various theoretical premise, prospects and problems involved in current development scenario. - Sharpen their analytic skills making them understand and appreciate the various dimensions of current Development Studies both at the national and International level. - Combine the various disciplines and emphasis in on imparting assumes greater significance especially in the wake of challenges the field of sustainable development presents today. - Acquaint the knowledge on current developments at the National and Global levels to specialize in urban or rural issues.

+Programme Specific Outcome

+After successful completion of the program, the students will be able to:

+- Acquire knowledge on the interdisciplinary analytical processes of change in developing regions - Think in policy relevant terms - Develop a critical understanding of the main economic, political and sociological anthropological theories of development. - Acquire knowledge of present core policy issues of development internationally and nationally, and of proposals for their practical solution - Combine theoretical knowledge with case study/empirical knowledge - Know about different research methodologies, including case studies, quantitative analysis, surveys, etc.
-Develop skills in asking critical questions of commonly used datasets and evidence-based claims.

-☐ Understand roots of conflicting estimates and interpretations.
+- Develop skills in asking critical questions of commonly used datasets and evidence-based claims. - Understand roots of conflicting estimates and interpretations.